Teejay944/NorthWind_Traders/README.md

   4. Show the trend in sales over time.
   5. Calculate the average time it takes to process an order from the order date to the shipped date.
+# DATA MODELLING
+Tables were automatically joined by creating relationships with them, PowerBI does this intelligently

+I built a top-level KPI dashboard for the executive team.
+Its purpose should be to allow them to quickly understand the company's performance in key areas, including: o Sales trends o Product performance o Key customers o Shipping Cost

+Sales Page
+Product Page and then
+Insight Page